kharri1073/goodandbadads/README.md

 Good and Bad Video Ads
 ====

-Examples of good and bad video ads in the eyes of google policy
+Examples of good and bad video ads in the eyes of policy

 Good Ads
 ----